kehantan/labbook/docs/assays/mtt.rst

 Seeding
 -------
+#.
+Trypsinise cells from culture flask.
+#.
+Count the cells.
+#.
+Calculate how many cells is needed.
+#.
+Calculate how much media required.
+#.
+Aspirate required number of cells and mix with required amount of media.
-1,500 cells in each well for next day treatment.
+#.
+1,500 cells in each well for next day treatment in 96 well plate.
+# Incubate seeded 96 well plate for 24 hrs.

 Treatment
 ---------
+#.
 Treat the cells with compound with different dilutions.
+#.
+Prepare different concentration of compound by diluting in complete DMEM.
+    Prepare 600 uL, 100 uL for each well, total of 5 well per concentration.
+#.
+Remove media from 96 well plate.
+#.
+Dispense 100 uL of complete DMEM in blank and control wells.
+#.
+Dispense 100 uL of compound diluted in complete DMEM into respective wells.
+#.
+Incubate for 48 hrs.

 MTT
 ---